 UNT provides a traditional college experience and the quality of a private university at an affordable cost.
-We’ve been named one of America’s 100 Best College Buys® for 18 consecutive years.
+We’ve been named one of America’s 100 Best College Buys® for 19 consecutive years, a ranking

 By the numbers

 About 72 percent of UNT students receive financial aid and scholarships totaling more than $320 million annually.
 This includes more than $36 million in scholarships.
 To receive first consideration, submit the FAFSA (Free Application for Federal Student Aid) before UNT’s Feb.
 1 financial aid priority deadline.
 The application deadline for scholarships is March 1.

 Scholarships – funds awarded based on merit and/or need; no repayment required

 Grants– funds awarded based on need; no repayment required

 Loans – funds that must be repaid at some point

 Student employment – 3,500 jobs on campus and 8,500 off campus